 For the best example of the worst city planning, go to the Pudong area of Shanghai, says Kent Larson, an expert in city design and co-director of City Science at Massachusetts Institute of Technology’s (MIT) Media Lab in the United States.

-“The old city of Shanghai is great with Its architecture and restaurants and vibrant street life,” says Larson, who gave the keynote address at the Green Cities 2014 conference in Melbourne this week.
-“But go across the river to Pudong, which has been totally designed around the car, and it is the most anti-human enviroment I have ever been in.
+“The old city of Shanghai is great with its architecture and restaurants and vibrant street life,” says Larson, who gave the keynote address at the Green Cities 2014 conference in Melbourne this week.
+“But go across the river to Pudong, which has been totally designed around the car, and it is the most anti-human environment I have ever been in.
 There is no street lighting.
 The buildings are gated, and you drive into the parking lot and go up in an elevator.

 “It’s a perfect example of what happens when you design for cars, not people.”

 Larson, who practised as an architect for 15 years before joining MIT’s Media Lab, got his first degree in anthropology.
 That makes him interested in people and their behaviour.